btcrabb/portfolio/docs/about.md

 ## About Me

 Nice to meet you!
-I am a medical student who is currently applying to diagnostic radiology residencies in the 2023 Match.
-If you would like to connect, feel free to shoot me a message.<br />
+I am a clinician-scientist with a background in machine learning, computer vision, computational analysis, and numerical methods.
+I am currently completing my medical internship and will be starting a research-track residency in diagnostic radiology at the University of California San Diego in 2024.
+If you would like to get in touch for any reason, please reach out!<br />

 <div class="btn-group">
        <a data-toggle="modal" data-target="#contact">